 For Pinot Noir, the grapes will be destemmed slowly and not crushed to get as many whole berries in the fermentation as possible.
 Depending on cluster maturity, some lots will get a percentage of whole clusters added to the destemmed fruit and dry ice to help reduce the temperature.
 Sulfur is added at the crusher to the fruit at very low levels if it looks clean and disease free.
 We want to help the native yeasts take control of the fermentation as they create more complexity in the finished wine.
 We cold soak our fermenters for as many as 7 days at a temperature of 45 to 50 degrees.
-This helps to extract color from the skins in an environment without alcohol.
-That way, the seeds won’t break down and release their bitter tannins.
-Pinot Noir also has a habit of racing through the fermentation too quickly and ruining your chance to extract what you need before fermentation ends.
+This helps to gently extract color and tannin from the skins in an environment without alcohol.
+Pinot Noir also has a habit of racing through the fermentation.
+In fact, I’ve seen a fermentation crank thru 12 brix in just one night.

 Cold soaking gives you the time to make sure that you get what you need from the skins and that the temperature rises slowly for a nice and even fermentation curve.
 The cap of grape skins that floats up to the surface in the bin has to be re-submerged on a daily basis.”Punchdowns” are all done by hand.
 This process is very labor intensive, but it also creates an intimate relationship with how the grapes are progressing through the fermentation.
 After the cold soak is over, each bin is warmed up slowly to let the native yeasts take control.
 When fermentation begins punchdowns increase to 2 times per day, with an occasional, gentle juice pump-over through a screen, only as needed to cool the fermentation and give the yeast a boost of oxygen.